 Purpose and Goals

-The Mountain Scribes is an invitation-only secret Facebook group that meets in person on a bi-weekly basis.
+The Mountain Scribes is an invitation-only group that meets in person for two days out of a month.
 Our purpose is to lend support and encouragement to help people take their writing from penciled notes to published works.
 Our goals include:

 - Providing constructive feedback as needed or invited